-The Summer Reading Challenge takes place every year during the summer holidays and this year’s Challenge has launched early and we have all the information that you need to know about how to sign your child up to it.
+The Summer Reading Challenge takes place every year during the summer school holidays and this year’s Challenge will launch online in June this year and in the libraries in Wales on the 10th July 2021 and we have all the information that you need to know about how to sign your child up to it.

 The Summer Reading Challenge is the UK’s biggest free reading for pleasure event for children.
 It is organised by a national charity called The Reading Agency, who works in partnership with the UK public library network.